The RunOlga model

 The blocks are not a flat list; they connect over time, at different cadences.

 Annual and longer — direction.
-Vision sets where the organization is going: Core Values, Core Focus, a 10-Year Target, Marketing Strategy, a 3-Year Picture, and a 1-Year Plan.
+Vision sets where the organization is going: the mission, Core Values, and the 10-, 3-, and 1-year visions.
 It is the slowest-moving block and the one everything else points back to.
-The Vision as a managed module is on the roadmap.
+The Vision lives in RunOlga in Phase 1, with edit history and a reminder when it hasn't been reviewed in over a year.

 Quarterly — focus.
-Priorities turn the Vision into a 90-day focus: a short list of objectives, each with 30/60/90-day checkpoints.
+Priorities turn the Vision into a 90-day focus: a short list of objectives, each owned by a seat.
 Setting Priorities every quarter is how long-horizon direction becomes near-term commitment.
-Priorities are a Phase 1 record.

 Weekly — action and pulse.
-Tasks break each Priority into short-horizon action items, typically on a 7-day cadence, so a quarterly objective is always reduced to something doable this week.
-In parallel, Metrics track the weekly pulse — a handful of measurables that show whether the team is on track.
-Tasks are a Phase 1 record; the Scorecard's scoring and automation are on the roadmap, though Metrics are stored in Phase 1.
+Tasks break each Priority into short-horizon action items with specific days and times, visible in the Planner and on To-Do lists, so a quarterly objective is always reduced to something doable this week.
+In parallel, Metrics track the weekly pulse — a handful of measurables that show whether the team is on track, entered weekly by their owners and reviewed at the pulse meeting.

 As they arise — what is in the way.
 Issues capture the open problems, blockers, and decisions the team needs to make.
 They are raised whenever they come up and worked at the pulse meeting — the standing 90-minute leadership meeting where the team reviews Metrics and Priorities, then works the issues list to resolution.
-Issues are stored in Phase 1; running the pulse meeting is on the roadmap.
+In Phase 1 the pulse meeting runs inside RunOlga: live agenda, notes, decisions, and action items captured, with action items landing on To-Do lists.

 Continuous — how work is done, and who does it.
 Processes document the repeatable ways the organization works, so the right way is written down rather than held in someone's head.
-People reviews keep the right people in the right seats on a 30/60/90, quarterly, and annual rhythm.
-Processes are a Phase 1 record; people reviews are on the roadmap.
+People reviews keep the right people in the right seats on a recurring rhythm — that block is Roadmap — Phase 3.

-Put together: the Vision points the way, the Accountability Chart says who owns what, Priorities turn direction into a quarterly focus, Tasks turn that focus into weekly work, Metrics show the weekly pulse, Issues surface what is in the way and get worked at the pulse meeting, Processes document the repeatable how, and People reviews keep the right people in the right seats.
+Put together: the Vision points the way, the Accountability Chart says who owns what, Priorities turn direction into a quarterly focus, Tasks turn that focus into scheduled weekly work, Metrics show the weekly pulse, Issues surface what is in the way and get worked at the pulse meeting, Processes document the repeatable how, and People reviews (when they arrive) keep the right people in the right seats.

 Where Olga fits